CultivateCI is now part of Hypocotyl — Learn more

 Our methodology draws from recognized LCA and agricultural emissions accounting frameworks.
 Every boundary is defined, every assumption is logged, and every output includes an explicit confidence statement.

-Hypocotyl calculates carbon intensity (CI) as total greenhouse gas emissions per unit of crop produced, expressed as kg CO₂ equivalent per kg of grain (kg CO₂e / kg grain).
+Hypocotyl calculates carbon intensity (CI) as total greenhouse gas emissions per unit of crop produced, expressed as carbon dioxide equivalent per bushel (kg CO₂e / bushel).

-The methodology is built on life cycle assessment (LCA) principles, applied to the agricultural production system from input manufacture through to the farmgate.
-It is designed to produce results that are comparable, traceable, and fit for commercial and regulatory use.
+Our methodology is built on Life Cycle Assessment (LCA) principles, applied to the entire agricultural production system.
+It's designed to produce results that are comparable, traceable, and fit for commercial and regulatory use.

 Functional Unit